Project-MONAI/VISTA/README.md

 Based on MONAI Label, MONAI VISTA is developed as an app.
 This app has example models to do both interactive and "Everything" segmentation over medical images.
 Prompt-based segment experience is highlighted.
 Including class prompts and point click prompts, Segmentation with the latest deep learning architectures (e.g., Segmentation Anything Model (SAM)) for multiple lung, abdominal, and pelvis organs.
-Interactive tools include control points, and class prompt check boxes are developed with viewer plugins.
+Interactive tools include control points and class prompt check boxes developed with viewer plugins.

 Get the monaivista app with: